 If they are not enrolled in any type of schooling, you can only claim them until they turn 18.
 If you are paying child support for a child who is not in your custody, this section is also where you list their info as well.
 You will also list the amount you pay in child support.

 Honestly, completing this form is easier now than it’s ever been.
 You can even do it on the VA E-Benefits website.
-However, there is an even easier way to do this, come to Jan Dils, Attorneys at Law.
+However, there is an even easier way to do this: come to our firm for assistance.